-- 1.1 This project, if approved, will convert the St Luke's Barn, a Cambridgeshire County Council (CCC) owned (formerly Cambridge City Council managed) community centre on the site of St Luke's Primary School, French's Road, Cambridge, into a National Centre for Research and Engagement in Arts, Technology and Education. - 1.2 The improved building will support cultural arts using technology and blended learning programmes enabling children and young people and their extended families across the whole county to benefit.
-It will provide a refreshed community hub in the Arbury ward that can attract local people and connect them not only culturally but with other services and self-supporting opportunities.
+- 1.1 This project will convert the St Luke's Barn, a Cambridgeshire County Council (CCC) owned (formerly Cambridge City Council managed) community centre on the site of St Luke's Primary School, French's Road, Cambridge, into a National Centre for Research and Engagement in Arts, Technology and Education. - 1.2 This is part of a long-term facilities development project by Cambridgeshire Music to establish bases in areas of disadvantage: Oxmoor (Huntingdon), Wisbech and Arbury (North Cambridge). - 1.3 The improved building will support cultural arts using digital technology and distributed blended learning programmes enabling children and young people and their extended families across the whole county to benefit.
+It will provide a refreshed and resilient community hub in the Arbury ward that can attract local people and connect them not only culturally but with other services and self-supporting opportunities.
 It increases the available locations for intervention work to support vulnerable young people and the health and well-being of the population.

-1.3 Drivers behind this project include:
+1.4 Drivers behind this project include: